-The FL TIG proposes to undertake the restoration alternatives identified as preferred in this RP/EA to provide compensatory restoration towards meeting three of the four programmatic Restoration Goals identified in the PDARP/PEIS (listed above in Section 1.6), and the goals consistent with the following Restoration Types: Habitat on Federally Managed Lands (FM), Nutrient Reduction (NR), Water Quality (WQ), and Provide and Enhance Recreational Opportunities (REC).
+The FL TIG has selected the restoration alternatives identified as preferred in this RP/EA for implementation at this time, to provide compensatory restoration towards meeting three of the four programmatic Restoration Goals identified in the PDARP/PEIS (listed above in Section 1.6), and the goals consistent with the following Restoration Types: Habitat on Federally Managed Lands (FM), Nutrient Reduction (NR), Water Quality (WQ), and Provide and Enhance Recreational Opportunities (REC).
+As noted above, the REC10, T.H.
+Stone Memorial St. Joseph Peninsula State Park Improvements project, was identified as a preferred alternative in the Draft RP/EA.
+However, due to impacts resulting from Hurricane Michael, the FL TIG determined that this project is unlikely to be successfully implemented at this time and therefore is not identified as preferred in this final RP/EA.

-Table 1-2 identifies the reasonable range of alternatives evaluated in this RP/EA, including those identified as preferred by the FL TIG for implementation.
-After this RP/EA is finalized and alternatives are selected for implementation, the projects would be implemented over approximately the next three to five years.
+Table 1-2 identifies the reasonable range of alternatives evaluated in this RP/EA, including those identified as preferred and selected for implementation by the FL TIG at this time.
+The projects selected by the FL TIG will be implemented over approximately the next three to five years.
 Figure 1-1 provides the approximate location of each restoration alternative.
-The FL TIG proposes to use \$62,260,685 of the settlement funds allocated to the Florida Restoration Area in this RP/EA (i.e., the estimated cost of the preferred restoration alternatives).11 This would leave a balance of \$473,513,828 remaining for future restoration plans.
+The FL TIG proposes to use \$61,282,740 of the settlement funds allocated to the Florida Restoration Area in this RP/EA (i.e., the estimated cost of the preferred restoration alternatives).12 This represents approximately nine percent of the total settlement funds allocated to the Florida Restoration Area.